 Overnights of Hospitality

-The Plymouth Task Force for the Homeless runs an emergency shelter program in town during the colder months of the year.
-Currently, there are houses of worship that provide shelter and warm meals on a rotating basis to homeless men in the area from November through the end of March.
+The Plymouth Task Force to End Homelessness runs an emergency temporary shelter program in the town of Plymouth during the colder months of the year.
+Currently, there are many religious and non religious based organizations and individual volunteers that help provide finances and give of their time and talents that enables us to ensure shelter and warm meals to the homeless men in the area from November to April.

 North Plymouth Shelter

 In addition, the Task Force for the Homeless also runs a “sober house” in North Plymouth for homeless men who abstain from drugs and alcohol.
 The house is currently leased, but the organization hopes to be able to purchase the house in the future to ensure its permanence.
 Fundraising efforts are expected to begin soon.